 The application will run a setup wizard as if you’re launching it for the first time.
 Re-enter all your email settings again following the step earlier described above.

-Note: you could consider backing up your messages before resetting your preference file.
-You might lose them after resetting the file.
+Note: You should consider backing up your messages before resetting your preference file, just in case.

 Corrupted Mail Preference File

 A corrupted mail preference file makes the file or section unusable, which often causes an Apple Mail error.
 Reset the file to resolve the issue and re-enter your email settings to restore functionality.

 Changed outgoing email settings, mail preference file not updating, and corrupted mail preference file are some of the most common causes for the error messages we saw at the beginning of the article.
 The error could be a major inconvenience, especially if you rely on emails to do your job.